qt3uw/qt3softwaredocs/README.md

 ##### GUI Application: QT3Scan

-The `qt3scan`, installed by `qt3-utils`, measures a TTL signal count rate to a digital input channel on the NIDAQ as a function of position, as controlled by the Jena Piezo controller.
+The `qt3scan`, installed by `qt3-utils`, measures the event rate of a TTL pulse connected to a digital input channel on the NIDAQ as a function of position, as controlled by the Jena Piezo controller.

 ```
 > qt3scan